multi-coop/datami-website-content/texts/en/main-features/main-features-visualize.md

 ### Visualize your data

-Vizboard allows you to **visualize your data in several ways**, depending on the caracteristics of your data.
+Datami allows you to **visualize your data in several ways**, depending on the caracteristics of your data.

 - Visualize your data as **interactive graphs**
 - Visualize your data as **interactive maps**